cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

     // Currently we support only len(payloads)==1
     payload=payloads[0]
     cbs = router.callbacks[payload.sourcePort]
-    success = cbs.onSendPacket(sourceChannelId,payload,relayer) // Note that payload includes the version.
+    success = cbs.onSendPacket(sourceChannelId,payload) // Note that payload includes the version.
 The application is required to inspect the version to route the data to the proper callback
     // IMPORTANT: if the onSendPacket fails, the transaction is aborted and the potential state changes are reverted.
     // This ensure that the post conditions on error are always respected.
     // payload execution check